TACC/containers_at_tacc/docs/containerize-your-code/interactive_build.rst

 **Install and Test Your Code**

-Since we are using a simple python script, there is no burdensome install process.
+Since we are using a simple python script, there is not a difficult install process.
 However, we can make it executable, make sure it is in the user's PATH, and make sure it works as expected:

 .. code-block:: bash

    root@56c60cac8833:/# cd /code
-   root@56c60cac8833:/# chmod +x pi.py
+   root@56c60cac8833:/# chmod +rx pi.py
    root@56c60cac8833:/# export PATH=/code:$PATH

 Now test with the following: